juic3pow3rs/DBGov/README.md

 -------
 License
 -------
-Vökuró is open-sourced software licensed under the New BSD License. //to be edited
+Vökuró is open-sourced software licensed under the New BSD License.